SunboX/radpro-wifi-bridge/README.md

 ## Highlights

-- **TinyUSB host stack** with a CH34x VCP shim so the RadPro enumerates reliably on the ESP32-S3 OTG port.
+- **TinyUSB host stack** using upstream CH34x CDC support so the RadPro enumerates reliably on the ESP32-S3 OTG port.
 - **DeviceManager command queue** that boots the tube, logs identity/metadata, and keeps issuing telemetry `GET` commands.
 - **Wi-Fi configuration portal** (WiFiManager based) that launches an AP when credentials fail, serves the same form at `http://<device-ip>/`, and persists settings to NVS.
 A one-click “Restart Device” action is exposed in the UI.
 - **Runtime Wi-Fi diagnostics & startup control**: countdown-driven boot with serial overrides, plus SSID/IP/RSSI logging after the main firmware starts.